 Keep an eye on fruit jobs in October

-- Insulate against chilly nights by shutting glasshouse vents and doors, so grapes, figs, melons and other undercover fruits can ripen (find out more about how to grow figs with our guide).
-If you have frost-tender fruits, you also need to get ready to move potted finger limes, feijoas, pomegranates undercover as temperatures fall.
+- Insulate against chilly nights by shutting glasshouse vents and doors, so grapes, figs, melons and other undercover fruits can ripen.
+You also need to move potted finger limes, feijoas and pomegranates undercover as temperatures fall.

-- Raspberry care takes two forms now.
-For summer types such as ‘Glen Ample’, prune out this year’s fruited canes to the base (these will be yellow-brown).
-‘New canes produced this summer can be thinned out to one every 6in/15cm of row; choose the strongest and cull the weakest,’ says Lucy.
+- For summer raspberries such as ‘Glen Ample’, prune out this year’s fruited canes to the base.
+‘New canes can be thinned out to one every 6in/15cm of row.
+Choose the strongest and cull the weakest,’ says Lucy.
 Autumn-fruiting varieties like ‘Polka’ will still yield berries in mild weather.
 So cloak the rows in a double layer of horticultural fleece.
-Find out more about how to grow raspberries with our guide.

-- Pot up congested fruit plants.
-A larger container is far preferable to a smaller one.
-Look at the size of the plant’s rootball, then opt for a pot at least 2-3in (5-8cm) wider, with ample drainage in the base.
+- If you are growing fruit in pots, pot up congested fruit plants in larger containers.
+Check the size of the rootball, then pick a pot 2-3in (5-8cm) wider, with ample drainage in the base.
 Thick-walled pots (troughs or half-barrels) insulate roots well.
-If using unglazed terracotta, Lucy recommends lining the sides with polythene to stop moisture loss, or sinking a large plastic pot within it.
-Our guide to growing fruit in pots has more on crucial container care for key crops.
+If using unglazed terracotta, line the sides with polythene to prevent moisture loss.